CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 This is a more complex category that covers workloads running on a shared platform that *aren't* virtual machines or containers, such as logic/procedures running on a shared database platform.
 Imagine a stored procedure running inside a multi-tenant database, or a machine learning job running on a machine learning Platform as a Service.
 Isolation and security are totally the responsibility of the platform provider, although the provider may expose certain security options and controls.

 * Serverless computing
 Serverless is a broad category that refers to any situation where the cloud consumer doesn't manage any of the underlying hardware or virtual machines, and just accesses exposed functions.
 For example, there are serverless platforms for directly executing application code.
 Under the hood these still utilize capabilities like containers, virtual machines, or specialized hardware platforms.
-From a security perspective serverless is merely a combined term that covers containers and platform-based workloads, where the cloud provider manages all the underlying layers.
+From a security perspective serverless is merely a combined term that covers containers and platform-based workloads, where the cloud provider manages all the underlying layers, including foundational security functions and controls.

 ### How cloud changes workload security